Scavenger233/Academic/CS4004 Testing/Testing Notes.md

 - **Error**: An *incorrect internal state* that is the manifestation of some *fault*
 - **Failure**:An *incorrect external behaviour* with respect to the requirements or another description of the expected behaviour

+- **Verification:** To ensure that the product is meets its requirements
+- **Validation:** To ensure that the product meets the user’s needs